 Why electrical contractor insurance?
 It’s probably not shocking that electricians face many hazards on the job, from the risk of potentially electrocuting themselves or others, to the possibility of damaging the property they’re working on, to even potentially causing a fire due to an incomplete job.

-Electrical work is not for the faint of heart and the consequences of being uninsured could be disastrous.
+Electrical work is not for the faint of heart, and the consequences of being uninsured could be disastrous.
 That’s why it’s so important to know about electrical contractor insurance.
+Are you in Tennessee?

 Our independent insurance agents are here to eliminate the hassle of searching on your own by walking you through a handpicked selection of top business insurance policies to cover both your business and your employees.